 Decolonisation & Independence

-Rwanda and neighbouring Burundi were colonised by Germany and later Belgium, both of which played on ethnic differences to divide and conquer the population.
+Rwanda and neighboring Burundi were colonized by Germany and later Belgium, both of which played on ethnic differences to divide and conquer the population.
 Power was concentrated in the hands of the minority Tutsi, with the Tutsi mwami (king) playing the central role in political and legislative decision-making.

-In 1956 Mwami Rudahigwa called for independence from Belgium, which influenced Rwanda’s colonial occupiers to switch allegiance to the Hutu majority.
-The Tutsis favoured fast-track independence, while the Hutus wanted the introduction of democracy followed later by independence.
+In 1956 Mwami Rudahigwa called for independence from Belgium, which influenced Rwanda’s colonizers to switch allegiance to the Hutu majority.
+The Tutsis favored fast-track independence, while the Hutus wanted the introduction of democracy followed later by independence.

 Following independence in 1962, the Hutu majority came to power under Prime Minister Gregoire Kayibanda, who introduced quotas for Tutsis that limited their opportunities for education and work.
 In the fresh round of bloodshed that followed, thousands more Tutsis were killed, and tens of thousands fled across the borders.

-Intertribal tensions erupted once again in 1972 when tens of thousands of Hutu were massacred in Burundi by the Tutsi-dominated government in reprisal for a coup attempt.
-The slaughter reignited old hatreds in Rwanda, which prompted Major General Juvenal Habyarimana to oust Kayibanda in 1973.
+Tensions erupted once again in 1972 when tens of thousands of Hutu were massacred in Burundi by the Tutsi-dominated government in reprisal for a coup attempt.
+The violence reignited old hatreds in Rwanda, which prompted Major General Juvenal Habyarimana to oust Kayibanda in 1973.

 The Civil War Erupts

 On 1 October 1990, 5000 well-armed soldiers of the RPF invaded Rwanda.
 All hell broke loose.
 Two days later at Habyarimana’s request, France, Belgium and the DRC flew in troops to help the Rwandan army repel the invasion.